 Each student will have a code.
-When the code is entered, it will subtract the amount of the meal from the student's account; each breakfast is \$1.55 and each lunch is \$2.50.
+When the code is entered, it will subtract the amount of the meal from the student's account; each breakfast is \$1.60 and each lunch is \$2.65.
 A warning will be given when \$3.75 is left in the student's account.
 The maximum that may be charged is \$7.50.
-Please make your lunch money payments at the principal's office.
+You may make a lunch account payment online or at the principal's office.
 This money will be credited to the student's account to be debited as the student purchases breakfast, lunch, or extra portions in the lunch line.
 The reduced prices are \$0.40 for lunch and \$0.30 for breakfast.
 Peanut butter sack lunches will be \$0.50.